What is Individual Placement & Support (IPS)?

 One Community Partnership 2 (OCP2) has contracted with several local community agencies to offer this service to young people.
 See updated list of IPS Community Programs.

-- One Community Partnership 2 @ Broward Behavioral Health Coalition
+- One Community Partnership 2 is located at Broward Behavioral Health Coalition

 - United States